aburra16/waiting-for-satoshi/script.md

                          MAXIMILIAN
-Nor I.  But consider: your longing for creative purpose, my craving for home—what if he isn’t bringing those gifts?
+Nor I.  But consider: your longing for creative purpose, my craving for home... what if he isn’t bringing those gifts?
 What if he’s been waiting for us to give them to each other?

                          GIOVANNI
             (half-laugh)
-You mean—I teach you how to file taxes, and you teach me how to paint?
+You mean, I teach you how to file taxes, and you teach me how to paint?

                          MAXIMILIAN
 Precisely.
 Mutual aid, self-sovereignty, all that jazz.